Après moi, le déluge

 "Après moi, le déluge" (/fr/; lit.
-'After me, the flood') is a French expression attributed to King Louis XV of France, or in the form "Après nous, le déluge" (/fr/; lit.
+'After me, the flood') is a French expression attributed to King Louis XV, or in the form "Après nous, le déluge" (/fr/; lit.
 'After us, the flood') to Madame de Pompadour, his favourite.
 It is generally regarded as a nihilistic expression of indifference to whatever happens after one is gone.
 Its meaning was translated in 1898 by E. Cobham Brewer in the forms "When I am dead the deluge may come for aught I care", and "Ruin, if you like, when we are dead and gone".

 One account says that Louis XV's downcast expression while he was posing for the artist Maurice Quentin de La Tour inspired Madame de Pompadour to say: "Il ne faut point s'affliger; vous tomberiez malade.
 Après nous, le déluge."
 (Note: "There is no need to grieve; you'll make yourself ill.
 After us, the deluge.")
 Another account states that the Madame used the expression to laugh off ministerial objections to her extravagances.
 The phrase is also often seen as foretelling the French Revolution and the corresponding ruin brought to France.

 The phrase is believed to date from after the 1757 Battle of Rossbach, which was disastrous for the French.